-Then, once your child turns 18, their account can be converted into a Capital One 360 Performance Savings – which has a significant APY of 1.50%.
+Then, once your child turns 18, their account can be converted into a Capital One 360 Performance Savings – which has an APY of 0.40%.

 Capital One has a product lineup that truly “grows” with your child through the various stages of their life.